 6. INTERNATIONAL TRANSFERS

-1.1 Leftfield may transfer any personal data we hold to a country outside the European Economic Area ("EEA"), provided that one of the following conditions applies:
+6.1 Leftfield may transfer any personal data we hold to a country outside the United Kingdom, provided that one of the following conditions applies:

-(a) the country to which the personal data are transferred ensures an adequate level of protection for the data subjects' rights and freedoms;
+(a) the country to which the personal data is transferred to ensures an adequate level of protection for the data subjects' rights and freedoms;

 (b) the data subject has given his/her consent;